Core Idea

-• Players — actively engaged, with a personal stake in the outcome.
-They have an agenda (declared or hidden), they are tracking the discussion against their interests, and they are actively trying to shape what gets decided.
+• Players — actively engaged, with a personal stake.
+They have an agenda (declared or hidden), track the discussion against their interests, and actively shape what gets decided.

 • Pawns — passively present.
-They fill seats, execute instructions, and have no strategic stake in the outcome.
-Their presence may be obligatory, habitual, or incidental.
+They fill seats, execute instructions, and have no strategic stake.

-Both types exist in every meeting.
-Neither is inherently good or bad — pawns are often reliable executors, and not every meeting requires everyone to be a player.
-The managerial skill is in correctly identifying which is which.
+Neither is inherently good or bad — pawns are often reliable executors.
+The managerial skill is correctly identifying which is which.

 Why It Matters

-A skilled manager walks into a room and immediately begins reading it: who has skin in the game, who is just there, and what each player actually wants.
+A skilled manager reads the room immediately: who has skin in the game, who is just there, and what each player actually wants.
 This agenda detection is essential for:

-• Conflict anticipation: Players signal disagreement through behaviour (body language, silence, early exits) before they voice it.
-Pawns don’t signal anything meaningful.
+• Conflict anticipation: Players signal disagreement through behaviour (silence, early exits) before voicing it

 The Misclassification Risk

 The most dangerous error is misclassifying a player as a pawn.
-A senior engineer who stays silent in a meeting may appear to be a pawn.
-If they are actually a player — with deep technical authority and a contrary view — their silence will be interpreted as assent, but their behaviour outside the meeting will undermine the decision.
-Lopp frames this as a common failure mode: managers read passive compliance as alignment.
+A senior engineer who stays silent may appear passive.
+If they are actually a player with deep technical authority and a contrary view, their silence will be interpreted as assent — but their behaviour outside the meeting will undermine the decision.

 Connection to Stakeholder Theory

-The Players vs. Pawns distinction maps onto the academic Power-Interest Matrix (Mendelow, 1991; Eden & Ackermann, 1998): players occupy high-power or high-interest quadrants and require active management, while pawns occupy the low-power, low-interest quadrant and need only monitoring.
-Research by Mitchell, Agle, and Wood (1997) on stakeholder salience formalises this: stakeholders with power, legitimacy, and urgency demand attention; those lacking all three do not.
+The distinction maps onto the Power-Interest Matrix (Mendelow, 1991; Eden & Ackermann, 1998): players occupy high-power or high-interest quadrants requiring active management.
+Mitchell, Agle, and Wood (1997) formalise this: stakeholders with power, legitimacy, and urgency demand attention; those lacking all three do not.

 Sources